 In the past, residency programs for trainees from osteopathic and allopathic medical schools have generally matched with residency programs through separate processes.

-In an effort to simplify the graduate medical education (GME) accreditation system in the United States, the organizations that accredit GME—the Accreditation Council for Graduate Medical Education and the American Osteopathic Association (AOA)—are changing how they do things.
-By 2020, all DO programs will match through the same process.
+In an effort to simplify the graduate medical education (GME) accreditation system in the United States, the organizations that accredit GME—the Accreditation Council for Graduate Medical Education and the

 Mind, body, spirit